Sugandhi13/phulkari_world/README.md

 ### Edit Product

 - Admin have option to edit an existing product from the website.
 The options are present under each product on *Product* Page or *Product Detail* Page.
+If admin edits a product successfully or clicks cancel button, the website route to *Product Detail* page that the user tried to edit.

     <details>
         <summary>Edit Product Page</summary>